Evolution of American English

 Out Glorious Banner

 Almost from the time that the first Englishman set foot upon American soil, our language began to evolve.
-A continuous process throughout the centuries, “Americanisms” have been created or changed from other English terms to produce a language that differs from our forefathers, signifying our uniqueness and independence.
+A continuous process throughout the centuries, “Americanisms” have been created or altered from other English terms to produce a language that differs from that of our forefathers, signifying our uniqueness and independence.

 By 1720, the English colonists began to notice that their language was quite different from that spoken in their Motherland.
 How did that come to be?

 The reasons are numerous, the most obvious being the sheer distance from England.
 Over the years, many words were borrowed from the Native Americans, as well as other immigrants from France, Germany, Spain, and other countries.
-Other words that became obsolete across the pond continued to be utilized in the colonies.
-In other cases, words simply had to be created in order to explain the unfamiliar landscape, weather, animals, plants, and living conditions that these early pioneers encountered.
+Other words that became obsolete in England continued to be used in the colonies.
+In other cases, words had to be created to explain the unfamiliar landscape, weather, animals, plants, and living conditions that these early pioneers encountered.

 The first “official” reference to the “American dialect” was made in 1756 by Samuel Johnson, a year after he published his Dictionary of the English Language.
-Johnson’s coinage of the term “American dialect” was not meant to simply explain the differences but rather, was intended as an insult.
+Johnson’s coinage of the term “American dialect” was not intended to explain the differences; rather, it was meant as an insult.

-Years earlier, however, as early as 1735, the English were calling our language “barbarous” and referred to our “Americanisms” as barbarisms.
-The English sneering at our language continued for more than a century after the Revolutionary War, as they laughed and condemned as unnecessary, hundreds of American terms and phrases.
+Years earlier, however, as early as 1735, the English were calling our language “barbarous” and referring to our “Americanisms” as barbarisms.
+The English continued to sneer at our language for more than a century after the Revolutionary War, laughing and condemning as unnecessary hundreds of American terms and phrases.

 However, to our newly independent Americans, they were proud of their “new” American language, wearing it, as yet, another badge of independence.
 In 1789, Noah Webster wrote in his Dissertations on the English Language: